Panic Disorder Therapist NY

 I’m a licensed therapist in New York State and the founder of Teletherapy AG, a virtual therapy practice serving adults throughout New York.

-In our work, we focus specifically on how you respond when panic or internal intensity shows up, including fear of bodily sensations, attempts to control or escape feelings, and the worry about panic happening again.
+In our work, we focus specifically on how you respond when panic or internal intensity shows up, including:

-I’m also a first-generation, West Indian New Yorker 🇹🇹🇧🇧🗽.
+I am also a first generation West Indian New Yorker 🇹🇹🇧🇧🗽.
 That lived experience shapes how I show up in the therapy space.
-There’s no pressure to code-switch here or fit into a version of therapy that doesn’t feel authentic to you.
+There is no pressure to code switch here or fit into a version of therapy that does not feel authentic to you.

 Clients often tell me, “I’ve never thought about my emotions this way before.”